 WordsRU provides specialist proofreading and editing services to writers, academics, and businesses.
 To apply to join the WordsRU team, you must have at least two years of experience, hold a Ph.D. or Master’s degree, and be familiar with different formatting styles.

 To apply, you need to submit your resume and a copy letter, but the team may not personally respond to your inquiry.

-If you have a Ph.D., you can also consider working with Edit911.
+If you have a Ph.D., you can also consider a freelance proofreading job opportunity with Edit911.
 The requirements are stringent as you need to be a published scholar and a teacher or book editor with verifiable experience.
 You will need to submit your resume and a writing sample, but you can expect a response within 48 hours.

 Other Websites to Find Online Proofreading Work

-Finally, there are some freelancer sites and other job sites where you can find online proofreading work.
+Finally, there are some freelancer sites and other job sites where you can find online proofreading work, including jobs for beginners.
 These include:

 As the name suggests, this is another freelancer platform, where you can search for proofreading projects.
 Again, you will need to complete your profile, then you can browse the jobs and write bids.
 The fee structure is set at $5 or 10%, whichever is greater on a fixed price job or a flat fee of 10% on hourly projects.

 Fiverr is a platform that allows you to earn from gigs doing practically anything.
 Despite the name, it’s possible to charge more than $5 for your services.

 You’ll need to set up your profile and your gig page, then keep checking the site to see if you have any projects.
 Buyers pay in advance, and you’ll get to keep 80% of the fee.
 So, you can advertise your proofreading skills and appeal to students, writers, and others looking for a more budget-friendly service provider.